-Internships in Guatemala: Bienvenidos!
+Internships in Guatemala

 Guatemala is geographically diverse, with tropical rainforests, wetlands, and beautiful beaches, and high rocky mountain areas including over 33 volcanoes (both active and inactive).
 Recognized as a biodiversity hotspot, the country boasts an array of exotic wildlife including macaws, jaguars, tapirs, howler and spider monkeys.
-Because of its year round fair weather, Guatemala is often called 'the Land of the Eternal Spring'.

 Internships in Guatemala can provide tailored work experience, achievement of academic objectives for a college degree, a culture immersion experience or even a valuable gap period for personal development.
 The vast majority of internships are unpaid, with only very few offering a stipend for minor work-related expenses.
 Costs vary depending on the agency offering the position, what type of work is involved, and whether there is a requirement for academic credits.
-Popular locations for internships include Antigua, Guatemala City, Peten (wildlife refuges), and Quetzaltenango.
+Popular locations for internships include Antigua, Guatemala City, Petén (wildlife refuges), and Quetzaltenango.

 Although the three broad areas listed here include many internships commonly offered, there are work or study-related opportunities in a number of other career areas.
 These include eco-tourism/tourism, human rights, law, media and PR, social work, administration and languages.

-• Animal Conservation: With a rich diversity of wildlife and 19 different ecosystems, Guatemala contains some of the most valuable sources of biodiversity in Central America.
-Many of the nation's key wildlife areas are located in the northern Peten area, and are now protected under the wider umbrella of the Mayan Biosphere Reserve.
+Animal Conservation: With a rich diversity of wildlife and 19 different ecosystems, Guatemala contains some of the most valuable sources of biodiversity in Central America.
+Many of the nation’s key wildlife areas are located in the northern Petén area, and are now protected under the wider umbrella of the Mayan Biosphere Reserve.
 Maintenance of these natural assets is under threat due to deforestation from agriculture expansion and development, wildlife poaching and inadequate funding.

 A few Guatemalan NGOs including the Wildlife Rescue and Conservation Association (ARCAS) work to improve conservation of wildlife.
-These organizations run wildlife refuges and conservation centers in the Peten area (North Guatemala) and Hawaii area (West Guatemala/Pacific Ocean side).
-Their work focuses on rehabilitation and conservation of local species including sea turtles, caimans and iguanas, macaws, jaguars, and monkeys.
-Internships here would be ideal for those studying veterinary science, animal science, marine biology, biology, zoology, botany, ecology, or conservation.
+These organizations run wildlife refuges and conservation centers in

-Various types of internships are available focusing on veterinary medicine, animal rehabilitation and animal nutrition.
-These can provide valuable work and research experience on treating and rehabilitating many different species, monitoring animal populations, studying animal behavior, and epidemiology of wildlife disease.
+and animal nutrition.
+These can provide valuable work and research experience on treating and

-• Community Services: There is a great need for social support programs due to widespread and entrenched poverty.
+Community Services: There is a great need for social support programs due to widespread and entrenched poverty.
 This poverty results from many complex historic and cultural factors, including a history of exclusion, repression and social/economic disadvantage for some groups.

 There is a long-standing and extreme imbalance of income and land ownership.
 It is estimated that 42% of the nation's total income is received by less than 10% of the population (2006).
 Land distribution is also concentrated in the hands of a small proportion of elite owners, a phenomenon dating back to the colonial era.
 Earning capacity of the poor is thus severely limited in the current economic and social environment.
 Public underinvestment by the government and households, in education, nutrition and health has contributed to the maintenance of high poverty levels.